bourdalas/theLooper/Case-construction/README.md

-Details for the case construction
+# Details for the case construction related stuff